Home Improvement Contract

 This Agreement constitutes the entire agreement between the parties and supersedes all prior negotiations, representations, or agreements, whether written or oral.
 This Agreement may be executed in counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.

 A home improvement contract is like a blueprint for renovation projects.
-It's a legally binding document that spells out exactly what changes will be made to a house, from small kitchen updates to major additions.
+It spells out exactly what changes will be made to a house, from small kitchen updates to major additions.
 This way, everyone involved knows what to expect every step of the way, keeping things clear and avoiding any headaches.

 Being involved in a house remodel shouldn't feel like a guessing game.
 Here are the key things to look for: